nutonomy/AVCDL/README.md

 ## Overview

 The **AVCDL** is a set of identified processes, requirements of those processes, generated products, and mappings from the generated products to their corresponding certification standard (**ISO/SAE 21434**, **UNECE WP.29 R155-7**) work products: for the purpose of ensuring the creation of secure systems.
+It has been assessed by a leading certification body (see **AVCDL Assessments** below).

 ## Where to Start